huaminghuangtw/Second-Brain/huaming-second-brain/Untitled 6.md

 "It was really reading the kind of common knowledge and just presenting it in a new way"

-Plagiarism happens when you copy and paste somebody else’s ideas without attribution.
-That’s not okay.
-You can avoid it by following two rules: (1) if you use an author’s ideas verbatim, give the original author credit, and (2) when in doubt, acknowledge the source of your ideas.
+Plagiarism happens when you copy and paste somebody else's ideas without attribution.
+That's not okay.
+You can avoid it by following two rules: (1) if you use an author's ideas verbatim, give the original author credit, and (2) when in doubt, acknowledge the source of your ideas.

 If you insist on being original, aim to create an original premise instead of using only original ideas.